albertz/commandergenius/alienblaster/readme.txt

-This is Alien Blaster game ported to Google Android.
+This is Alien Blaster game ported to Google Android (original sources: http://www.schwardtnet.de/alienblaster/ ).
 I did not change anything in Alien Blaster sources, except for SCREEN_WIDTH, SCREEN_HEIGHT and BIT_DEPTH constants in global.h, to support 320x430x16bpp video mode, and also made audio initialize after main() has been called, not inside static initializers (ugh)